hneth/ds4psy/README.md

 Data Science for Psychologists (ds4psy)
 =======================================

-Welcome to the R package **ds4psy** — a companion to the book and course [Data Science for Psychologists](https://bookdown.org/hneth/ds4psy/).
+Welcome to the R package **ds4psy** — a software companion to the book and course [Data Science for Psychologists](https://bookdown.org/hneth/ds4psy/).

 This R package provides datasets and functions used in the book and course.